Last Updated: October 8, 2024

 Lou Costello and Bud Abbott (Photo by Herbert Dorfman/Corbis via Getty Images)

-Abbott and Costello's film career continued to take-off throughout the 1940s and into the 1950s.
+Abbott and Costello's film career continued to take off throughout the 1940s and into the 1950s.
 Between 1940 and 1956, Abbott and Costello appeared in 36 films.
 They were among the most popular and highest-paid entertainers in the world during World War II.
 Among their most popular films are "Hold That Ghost," "Who Done It?"
 "Pardon My Sarong," "The Time of Their Lives," "Abbott and Costello Meet Frankenstein," and "Abbott and Costello Meet the Invisible Man."
 In the summer of 1942, the duo embarked on a 35-day cross-country tour to promote and sell war bonds.
 The Treasury Department credited them with the sale of $85 million in bonds.

 However, as their fame grew, cracks began to appear in Abbott and Costello's relationship.
-They sometimes had disagreements over what shows to book and over the years, grew increasingly frosty with one another.
+They sometimes had disagreements over what shows to book and, over the years, they grew increasingly frosty with one another.
 Costello also suffered some personal tragedies during this time, as he had an attack of rheumatic fever in 1943 and was unable to work for six months.
 The same year, his infant son also died by accidental drowning.
-By 1946, the two were rarely speaking to each other off camera.
+By 1946, the two were rarely speaking to each other off-camera.
 However, Abbott attempted to heal their relationship by suggesting that the foundation they were founding together for rheumatic fever sufferers be named the Lou Costello Jr. Youth Foundation, an act that touched Costello deeply.

 By the mid-1950s, Abbott and Costello were no longer ranked among the top box office stars.
 In particular, Dean Martin and Jerry Lewis had become very popular.
 They performed in their final film together, "Dance with Me, Henry," in 1956.
 They dissolved their partnership in 1957.
 Costello went on to work with several other comedians and appeared on "The Tonight Show" a few times.
-He also had a role in "The 30 Foot Bride of Candy Rock," the only film he appeared in after his partnership with Abbott ended, and before suffering from a heart attack.
+He also had a role in "The 30 Foot Bride of Candy Rock," the only film he appeared in after his partnership with Abbott ended and before suffering from a heart attack.

 Personal Life and Death

-Three days before his 53rd birthday, Costello died at Doctors Hospital in Beverly Hills on March 3, 1959 after suffering a heart attack.
-He was interred at the Calvary Cemetery in East Los Angeles on March 8.
+Three days before his 53rd birthday, Costello died at Doctors Hospital in Beverly Hills on March 3, 1959, after suffering a heart attack.
+He was interred at the Calvary Cemetery in East Los Angeles on March 8th.
 His wife, Anne, died from a heart attack nine months later in December 1959.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.